-  To have branches, leaves, and other plant material collected curbside on Tuesdays:
+To have branches and other plant material collected curbside on Tuesday mornings:

-Owners of private property are responsible for care and maintenance of trees and shrubs located in the City right-of-way adjoining their property.
+Owners of private property are responsible for care and maintenance of trees and plantings, including those located in the City right-of-way adjoining their property.

 Whether you and your dog are walking down a neighborhood sidewalk, playing in a park, or in your own yard, be aware of your responsibilities as a pet owner.